Autostronomy/AstroPhot/README.md

 ## Model Org Chart

 As a quick reference for what kinds of models are available in AutoProf, the org chart shows you the class hierarchy where the leaf nodes at the bottom are the models that can actually be used.
 Following different paths through the hierarchy gives models with different properties.
 Just use the second line for step in the flow chart to construct the name.
 For example one could follow a fairly direct path to get a `sersic galaxy model`, or a more complex path to get a `muker fourier warp galaxy model`.
-Note that the highest level `AutoProf_Model` doesn't have an identifier, it is really meant to hide in the background while the subclasses do the work.
+Note that the `Base_Model` object doesn't have an identifier, it is really meant to hide in the background while its subclasses do the work.

 <img src="media/AutoProfModelOrgchart.png" alt="AutoProf model Orgchart"/>